hms-dbmi/gehlenborglab-website/_members/mark-keller.md

 ---
 title: Mark Keller
-name_degree: Mark Keller
+name_degree: Mark Keller, BS

 photo: placeholder.png

-job_title: DBMI Summer Institute Intern
+job_title: Jr. Scientific Programmer
-role: alumni
+role: staff

 services:
   github: https://github.com/keller-mark

 start: June 2019
-end: August 2019
+end:
 ---
-Mark is an intern in the Summer Institute at the Department of Biomedical Informatics at Harvard Medical School.
-He is a rising senior studying computer science at the University of Maryland.
+Mark is a software developer with a B.S. in Computer Science from the University of Maryland and a former intern in the Summer Institute in Biomedical Informatics.